ashconnell/hypex/README.md

 # Mobx Quantum

+Mobx Quantum is inspired by the great [mobx-state-tree](https://github.com/mobxjs/mobx-state-tree) project!

+The overall goal of Mobx Quantum is to create a super simple state management library by combining popular paradigms introduced across the community from other libraries.

+- Mobx5: Observables, proxies and computed values remove the need to manually deal with immutability
+- Redux/Flux: Single-state-atoms and global actions make it easy to debug and track how your application changes
+- Redux-Saga: Side-effects using generators unlock powerful application daemons and handlers

 Important: this is a WIP and isn't published to npm yet, i'm just testing the waters.

 ## Build your store